Skip to main content

 Other online tools like CloudConvert and AutoTracer popped up, but quality varied wildly.
 Most were fine for simple logos but failed miserably with complex graphics.

 AI-powered vectorization started appearing around 2020-2021.
 Tools like Vectorizer.AI used neural networks trained on millions of images to produce cleaner paths and better handle complex shapes.
-The quality improved significantly, but these tools were often slow (30+ seconds per image) and expensive.
+This new approach to image tracing improved quality significantly, but these tools were often slow (30+ seconds per image) and expensive.

 The turning point: AI proved it could outperform traditional algorithms, but accessibility was still an issue.